GGP1/kure/README.md

 - Kure cannot provide complete protection against a compromised operating system with malware, keyloggers or viruses.
 - There isn't any backdoor or key that can open your database.
 There is no way of recovering your data if you forget your master password.
-- Sharing keys is not implemented as there is no connection with the internet.
 - **Windows**: Cygwin/mintty/git-bash aren't supported because they are unable to reach down to the OS API.

 ## License